weaversa/cryptol-course/labs/LorumIpsum/LorumIpsum.md

 ## Specification

-The 16 character constant string "LorumIpsumKeyTag" will be prepended to the 192-bit wrapped key after the first CRC-32c is applied.
+The 13-character constant ASCII string "LorumIpsumKey" will be prepended to the 192-bit wrapped key after the first CRC-32c is applied.
+The 13-character ASCII string is first appended to a 24-bit number representing the key issue number.

+### Valid Issue Numbers

+The KLI20 will accept any 24-bit issue number.
+However, this key specification issue only uses numbers that correspond to the ASCII strings between and including "000" to "999".
+Specifically, this key specification follows a special schedule that is comprised entirely of the three issue numbers corresponding to the Pythagorean triplet for which a + b + c = 1000.
+These numbers are scheduled to be issued in increasing order.

 ### Security Considerations